Language EN

 Pleasure with children and popularity with them

-Skipping Rope reading examples
+Skipping Rope visual variations

 How to read Skipping Rope in tea leaves